Millboard is a low-maintenance, high-performance and wood-free alternative to timber decking. Read more here.

 Millboard is a Polymer Composite, also known as FRP (Fibre Reinforced Polymer).
-The core materials are polymer-based resin and a variety of fibres including glass, carbon and natural fibres are used for reinforcement.
+The core materials that Millboard is made from are polymer-based resin and a variety of fibres including glass, carbon and natural fibres which are used for reinforcement.
 The top layer is made from Lastane.

 Lastane is the resilient top layer of the Millboard which is stain and scratch resistant and provides durability that can withstand the elements come rain or shine.
 The Lastane coating makes Millboard algae-repellent, providing a virtually maintenance-free surface.

 Yes.
 Millboard is moulded on the highest quality timber to achieve a beautiful real-wood look.
-Their Weathered collection was moulded on a 100-year-old oak which originated from the floor of a French railway carriage.
+Millboard's 'Weathered' collection was moulded on a 100-year-old oak which originated from the floor of a French railway carriage.

 Millboard is designed and made in Great Britain.
 Many of the processes that take place to make Millboard are carried out by hand to ensure the quality of the detail in each board.
 Like Elliotts, Millboard is also a family owned company.